lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-02-02-Formalising_Math_Set_theory.md

 Quaife did achieve significant results however.
 He produced the first usable formalisation of axiomatic set theory in an automatic theorem prover.
 He used [Otter](https://www.cs.unm.edu/~mccune/otter/), the leading resolution theorem prover of that era.
-Such provers are fully automatic, but in practice, a human being needs to develop the material by suggesting lemmas to be proved in the correct order, and Quaife correctly described his proofs as semiautomatic.
+Such provers are fully automatic, but in practice, somebody needs to lend a hand by suggesting lemmas to be proved in the correct order, and Quaife correctly described his proofs as semiautomatic.
 He proved Cantor's theorem and a challenge that had been posed: that the composition of homomorphisms is a homomorphism.